 Thousands of patients scramble to avoid huge bills amid Anthem, Dignity contract dispute

-Thousands of Californians are learning that they will have to foot a bigger portion of their bill if they want to continue seeing their Dignity Health doctor because of a contract dispute between the provider and Anthem Blue Cross of California.
+Thousands of Californians are learning that they will have to foot a bigger portion of their medical bills if they want to continue seeing their doctor since Dignity Health severed its contract with Anthem Blue Cross of California on July 15.

-Many patients did not receive the letters dated July 16, through the U.S. Postal Service until last week, though the notes indicated that the new billing changes were effective a day earlier.
+The two health care giants are locked in a dispute over rate increases, but many patients had no knowledge of that until they received letters last week through the U.S. Postal Service.

-The letter stated: “Unfortunately, Anthem would not agree to a new contract that would ensure we can sustain the services our patients and communities depend on.
+Dated July 16, the letter let patients know that the coverage change had gone into effect a day earlier.
+It stated: “Unfortunately, Anthem would not agree to a new contract that would ensure we can sustain the services our patients and communities depend on.
 As a result, Dignity Health hospitals and physician offices are no longer considered in-network health care providers for Anthem PPO members effective July 15, 2021.”

 “As we negotiate with providers, we try to strike a balance between protecting affordability and providing a broad network of providers to create choices, which can take time,” Anthem officials said in the statement.
 “Anthem has taken steps to help our members make seamless transitions to new care providers and facilities, and we have launched a continuity of care plan for people with special health circumstances.
 Anthem members continue to have access to the care from one of the many other quality providers participating in our local network, like Sutter Health and UC Davis Health.”

+Anthem, however, noted in a news release that “Dignity rates are some of the highest among all health systems in California, making it almost 30 percent more expensive than other health systems in the state.”

+Dignity charges consumers with commercial insurance more than four times what it bills Medicare recipients for some services, Anthem leaders said, and these rate increases result in higher out-of-pocket and premium costs for its customers.

-Patients receive considerable discounts by choosing doctors within an insurer’s network, so this news has left many scrambling to find primary care physicians and specialists who have contracts with Anthem.
+Patients receive considerable discounts by choosing doctors within an insurer’s network, so many who need care have been scrambling to find primary care physicians and specialists who have contracts with Anthem.

-Both Dignity and Anthem leaders said that their negotiations are ongoing despite this development.
+In the Sacramento region, Dignity physicians are affiliated with Mercy Medical Group and practice at Sacramento’s Mercy General Hospital, Mercy Hospital of Folsom, Mercy San Juan Medical Center, Methodist Hospital of Sacramento, Sierra Nevada Memorial Miners Hospital in Grass Valley and Woodland Memorial Hospital.

 Anthem officials said they had started to reach out to customers to let them know about choices, but if consumers have questions about changing providers or getting services authorized, they can contact Anthem at the number on the back of their insurance cards.
 Patients can also contact Dignity Health at 800-483-1568 if they have questions.